 We Can Do Everything If We Work Smarter

 Let’s look at each in turn.

-A good starting point when it comes to working smarter is to look for commonality between the three aspects of your life (work, life and side projects).
+A good starting point when it comes to working smarter is to look for commonalities between the three aspects of your life (work, life, and side projects).
 You can often achieve a lot by coming up with things that have a positive impact in each of those areas.
-Take for example the choice of your personal project.
+Take, for example, the choice of your personal project.
 If you look at most personal projects out there, they are aimed at a technical audience.
-We are encouraged to “build for people like us” which has led to an endless plethora of HTML frameworks and WordPress plugins.
+We are encouraged to “build for people like us,” which has led to an endless plethora of HTML frameworks and Wordpress plugins.